pongasoft/emscripten-glfw/README.md

 > | 3.1.56     | 1.1.0          |
 > | 3.1.55     | 1.0.5          |
 >
-> Due to the release cadence of emscripten, if you want to be in charge of which version you use, you can simply
+> Due to the release cadence of Emscripten, if you want to be in charge of which version you use, you can simply
 > use the port that is checked-in under `port`: `--use-port=port/emscripten-glfw3.py`